FusionAuth/fusionauth-site/site/_posts/2020-09-10-building-profile-portal-with-flask-oauth-apis.md

 The code in this application uses both standard OAuth and OIDC to retrieve data.
 It also uses the FusionAuth APIs.
 The flask application you built can retrieve and modify users' data, allowing them to make changes to the data provided at registration.

 We've reached the end of this blog series about registration forms.
-You have all the pieces to put together a registration flow for custom applications.
-You can create the registration form, theme it and provide your user a way to update their profile data.
+You now have all the pieces to put together a registration flow for custom applications.
+You can create the registration form, theme it, and provide your user a way to update their profile data.

 Happy coding!